hunie-son/test/_posts/2024-01-20-ValidPalindrome.md

             while left_ptr < right_ptr and not self.isAlNum(s[right_ptr]):
                 right_ptr -= 1

-            #Check the this first wheater it is smame or not
+            #Check this first wheater it is same or not
             if s[left_ptr].lower() != s[right_ptr].lower():
                 return False